jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 print(shortened_text)
 # Output: 'This is a long line of text...'
 Common Problems
-Problem: Lines are cut off in the middle of words.
+    - **Problem**: Lines are cut off in the middle of words.

-Solution: Ensure the width is set to a value that avoids cutting words or use textwrap.wrap() for more control.
+        - **Solution**: Ensure the width is set to a value that avoids cutting words or use textwrap.wrap() for more control.
-Problem: Text is not wrapped properly due to special characters or formatting.
+    - **Problem**: Text is not wrapped properly due to special characters or formatting.

-Solution: Clean the text before wrapping if special characters are causing issues.
+        - **Solution**: Clean the text before wrapping if special characters are causing issues.
 Additional Notes
 Performance: Wrapping functions are efficient and typically handle text in linear time relative to its length.
-Use Cases: Useful for formatting text output, such as in console applications, reports, and text-based user interfaces.
+- **Use Cases**: Useful for formatting text output, such as in console applications, reports, and text-based user interfaces.

 ## The Captain's Room
-Definition: In a list where every element appears twice except for one unique element, find the unique element.
+**Definition**: In a list where every element appears twice except for one unique element, find the unique element.
 This problem tests your ability to handle lists and understand how to identify unique items among duplicates.

 Problem Statement
 You are given a list of integers where every integer appears exactly twice, except for one integer which appears only once.
 Your task is to identify that unique integer.